danaalkalali/myjob/popstructure.md

 ## _GWAS_

 ## 9. EMMAX
 This is where it all comes together!
-You have to use your ORIGINAL, UNFILTERED vcf for this, not the one you filtered - hence, genome-wide and not genome-slim.
+You have to use your _original, unfiltered_ vcf for this, not the one you filtered - hence, genome-wide and not genome-slim.

 Checklist: